 |Make the Most of Your Internship!|

 The Practicum (PRAC 95/98/99) is a FREE, zero-credit, pass/fail course for students who are currently participating in an internship, co-op, or research position of 120 hours or more.
 The Intern Success Practicum is designed to help you excel at your site, and results in a professional experience notation on your UMBC transcript.
 Assignments include the submission of learning goals, a mid-semester check-in, end-of-semester reflections, and attendance at two professional development workshops of your choice.

 - Any undergraduate OR graduate student who wants to enhance their experience with support, structure, and professional development

-- Students who want to earn credit through an academic internship/research course that requires co-enrollment in PRAC
+- Students who want to earn credit through an academic internship/research course that requires co-enrollment in the Practicum

 - F-1 visa students who need CPT to accept paid work off-campus (see the bottom of this page and the IES website for details)

-- Students who wish to maintain full-time status at UMBC while participating in a full-time fall or spring experience that prevents them from taking a full course load (must be enrolled in the full-time co-op section of PRAC)
+- Students who wish to maintain full-time status at UMBC while participating in a full-time fall or spring experience that prevents them from taking a full course load (must be enrolled in the full-time co-op section)

-- Log in to UMBCworks and click “PRAC Registration & Requirements” under “Shortcuts,” to the right side of the homepage.
+- Log in to UMBCworks and click Intern Success, Work & Service Practicums, under the Shortcuts.

 - Click “Add New Experience” and fill in the required fields.

-- You must upload a letter or email verifying that you have been offered the position.
+- Upload a letter or email verifying that you have been offered the position.
 The information should be documented on the organization’s letterhead or sent by someone from organization’s email domain and include the following:

-A commitment to employment dates/hours that correspond to a semester at UMBC and at least 120 hours of work per semester, your supervisor’s contact information, and compensation (if applicable).
+A brief position description, a commitment to employment dates/hours that correspond to a semester at UMBC and at least 120 hours of work per semester, your supervisor’s contact information, and compensation (if applicable).

 We may ask your employer to sign the Employer Agreement.
 We will let you know if this is needed after you submit your registration.